kw2828/Leading-Others/Values-Based-Leadership/7_Taking_Others_Perspectives.md

   - Treating her both as a means to make money for myself
   - And as an end, in the sense that she can make use of the product
 - Treating someone as an end implictly involves taking their perspectives and recognizing their legitimate goals and intentions

+### John Rawl's Veil of Ignorance
+- Other's perspectives in social institutions and company
+- Privilege (Educated parents, opportunities to succeed, develop valued skills)
+- Upbringing Low Income (Faced Discrimination, Limited Resources)
+- Fortunate/Unfortunate
+- Assume we don't know our own circumstances (who I'd be)
+- Fair and just institutions
+- Rawl's
+  - Equality of Opportunity (encompasses that society is setup in a way that people can be succssful)
+  - Risk averse of least well off people (extreme distribution worse off)
+  - Same salaries (quickly go out of businss)
+  - Operate effective (failing economy) -> differences of outcome is okay
+  - Differences, maximizing not welll-off
+  - Veil of ignorance (try to see things others, staff members)
+- Employees
+  - Janitor (decent pay, opportunities for success)
+  - Contractors (low pay, no promotions)
+  - Put position as janitor
+- Strong mission and values
+  - Policies
+  - Perspective taking